mainio/js-dataconsent/README.md

 This package provides tooling for managing data consents e.g. for complying with GDPR / e-Privacy directive.

-This consists of the following pages:
+This consists of the following packages:

 - **@mainiotech/dataconsent-core** - The core tools to build the data consent banners and dialogs and to manage the user interaction with them.